 resource "aws_instance" "example" { ami = "ami-0c55b159cbfafe1f0" instance_type = "t2.micro" tags = { Name = "ExampleInstance" Environment = "Production" Owner = "DevOps" Project = "CloudMigration" } }

 This approach ensures that every time this resource is created or updated, it will have the correct tags.
 Easy, right?
-Learn more about terraform resource tagging
+Learn more about terraform resource tagging.

 Firefly: Enforcing Tagging Policies in Your CI/CD Pipeline